 Why do you want to join Indian Army?

+Why do you want to join Indian Army.
 If you are a defence aspirant and are preparing yourself for the coming SSB then brace yourself for this question.
-IO will definitely ask you as to “why you wish to join Indian Army” or other services if he is of the perception that you are immature or too young.
+IO will definitely ask you as to “why you wish to join Indian Army” or other services, if he is of the perception that you are immature or too young.
 Therefore, aspirants going through entries like NDA, TES, 10+2 Btech are more likely to face this in their personal Interview.

 Many of you may think at this point that this is not an intense question and hence there is not much to think about.
 Well, you will understand it’s intensity in a few minutes.
 Let’s assume Rahul is an immature kid who is now facing the president of the board.
 He is in the middle of the conversation when IO asks him the following.